ethereum/consensus-specs/specs/_features/eip7594/p2p-interface.md

     if len(sidecar.kzg_commitments) == 0:
         return False

-    # There should be an equal number of cells/commitments/proofs
+    # The column length must be equal to the number of commitments/proofs
     if len(sidecar.column) != len(sidecar.kzg_commitments) or len(sidecar.column) != len(sidecar.kzg_proofs):
         return False